StreamBit/FOSS-Astro-Heater/README.md

 ## Potential Features & Fixes

-- **Ambient Temperature and Humidity Sensors:**
-  Support additional sensors to display ambient conditions and calculate dew point.

-- **Automatic Mode:**
-  Automatically adjust the target temperature based on sensor data.

 - **Settings Menu:**
-  Include a settings menu to adjust defaults, view IP addresses, toggle WiFi, etc.
+  Include a settings menu to adjust defaults, view IP addresses, toggle automatic mode temp delta, etc.

 - **Error Handling:**
   Current code returns an error when the temp probe is not connected or probe is misread.
 In an error state, heater is automatically on.
 Add toggle to adjust default heater state.

+- **Celsius/Fahrenheit Toggle**

+- **WiFi Access Point:**
+  Add a mode for ESP32 to broadcast its own network when nearby WiFi is unavailable.

 ## Troubleshooting